Steve Hanft: Career

 "Where it's At" was referred to in the title the 2009 LA Film Fest event "Where it Was At: A Propaganda & Satellite Films Tribute," a panel featuring Steve Golin, Nigel Dick, Danielle Peretz, and Steve Hanft, moderated by Laurie Malaga.

-In 2018, Steve Hanft wrote the action suspense screenplay "Crocodile Rock" commissioned by Australian multimedia entrepreneur Chris Murphy.

-February 2024, Hanft directed and created the film clip for Darren Cross, "A Harebrained Adventure Of An Amateur Shaman".
+In 2018, Steve Hanft wrote the action suspense screenplay Crocodile Rock commissioned by Chris Murphy.
+In February 2024, Hanft directed and created the film clip for Darren Cross, A Harebrained Adventure Of An Amateur Shaman.

-"Sunglass Catch", a video Steve Hanft produced, and co-starred in, has been named one of "The 10 Most Important Youtube Videos" according to Business Insider.

-Awards

-In 2007, Steve produced and co-starred in a short film for Ray-Ban called "Sunglass Catch", which won a Cannes Bronze Lion.